Imagine yourself on a Foundation Board where you evaluate programs and allocate money to worthy causes. How will you decide which ones to fund?

 - Add substance to their resumes

-- TLPI meets on 20 Sunday afternoons from 12:00pm – 1:30pm at Congregation Beth Israel in West Hartford.
+- TLPI meets bi-monthly on Sunday afternoons from 12:00pm – 1:30pm at Congregation Beth Israel in West Hartford.

 - TLPI students are encouraged to join the JTConnect @ CBI teens for lunch at 11:30am.